 - Protect against mosquitoes – because of dengue fever (any time of year).
 Cover up and use repellent to keep them away.

 So there you go.
 Buenos Aires is a cool city to explore, but definitely not always the safest, especially when it comes to your money.
-Or if you’ve got an iPhone in your hand.
-Or an iPad.
-Or your bag’s dangling on your chair at a cafe.
-Basically: be smart!
 Watch your surroundings, be careful in crowds, don’t fall for distractions.
-All of which will help you be secure and have a blast in Buenos Aires!!

 There’s a lot to be said for solo travel.
 Doing stuff by yourself means you get to learn about what you want to do, challenge yourself (with no one to back you up) and maybe even grow as a person.
 It’s pretty cool, we’ve got to say, but it’s not always going to be great.

 It can actually get boring.
 You can get jaded with your travels and lonely too!
 Plus, you’re bound to be more of a target for petty crime if you’re by yourself.
-And that goes for Argentina’s capital, too.
+And that’s a general rule for backpacking Argentina alone, too.
 So here are our tips for solo travellers in Buenos Aires…

 - Go on a guided tour.
 Not only do you get to actually learn about Buenos Aires, but it’s also a good chance to meet some fellow travellers.